Setting up NIPN in a country

 Risk matrix***** Examples of mitigation measures

-The early months of NIPN are critical for building relationships with sector ministries, solving institutional and technical issues and developing work plans.
-A fundamental first step is to develop of an initial, realistic and detailed work plan for all partner organisations combined, which takes potential risks and delays into account.
+The early months of the National Information Platform for Nutrition are critical for building relationships with sector ministries, solving institutional and technical issues and developing work plans.
+A fundamental first step is to develop an initial, realistic and detailed work plan for all partner organisations combined, which takes potential risks and delays into account.
 A detailed work plan will contain for each detailed activity, a set of milestones, deliverables, resources required, and performance indicators to measure progress of each activity.

-A project Steering Committee, or in its absence the Multisectoral Advisory Committee, may play a role in support of the NIPN coordinator by reviewing NIPN progress on a regular basis, analyse the causes of potential delays or blockages, make decisions on how to overcome any major difficulties encountered, assess emerging risks and contribute to mitigation measure that would be needed, in line with the terms of the contract.*****
+A Project Steering Committee, or in its absence the Multisectoral Advisory Committee, may play a role in support of the NIPN coordinator and review NIPN progress on a regular basis, analyse the causes of potential delays or blockages, make decisions on how to overcome any major difficulties encountered, assess emerging risks and contribute to mitigation measure that would be needed, in line with the terms of the contract.*****

 Examples of initial activities to get goingThough the implementing modalities of NIPN are flexible and adaptable to each country’s situation and specific objectives, a number of activities are proposed to execute in the early implementation stage.
 These steps, described throughout the guidance notes, will lay the building stones to the NIPN operational cycle and create the capacity to do so: